-Graduate or Professional Students: \$138,500 (currently) of which no more than \$65,000 can be subsidized
+- Graduate or Professional Students: \$138,500 (currently) of which no more than \$65,000 can be subsidized

-If the student would like additional information concerning direct loans we recommend going to the following website: www. studentaid.ed.gov
+If the student would like additional information concerning direct loans we recommend going to the following website: studentaid.ed.gov.

-DIRECT PLUS LOANS:

-Graduate and Professional Degree Students:
+Direct PLUS Loans: Graduate and Professional Degree Students:

 Post graduate students can borrow a Direct PLUS Loan to help cover education expenses.
 Under this loan program, students who are credit worthy may borrow up to the cost of attendance budget minus any financial aid a student receives.
-There is an upfront Direct Loan Origination Fee of 4.204 % on these loans.
+There is an upfront Direct Loan Origination Fee on these loans.
 This amount is deducted from the amount borrowed before the aid is sent to the school.
-The student is required to complete the Free Application for Federal Student Aid (FAFSASM).
+The student is required to complete the Free Application for Federal Student Aid (FAFSA).
 In addition, before a student can receive a PLUS Loan, the school must have determined the student's maximum eligibility of Unsubsidized Direct Loans.
-For additional terms and conditions of this loan and current interest rates we recommend accessing to the following website: www. studentaid.ed.gov.
+For additional terms and conditions of this loan, Direct Loan Origination Fee percentages, and current interest rates we recommend accessing to the following website: studentaid.ed.gov.